istio/istio.io/content/docs/examples/tutorial/_index.md

 ---
-title: Introduction to microservices with Kubernetes and Istio
+title: Introduction to microservice architecture with Kubernetes and Istio
-description: A step-by-step tutorial that teaches microservices, with Kubernetes and Istio.
+description: A step-by-step tutorial that teaches microservice architecture, with Kubernetes and Istio.
 weight: 40
 icon: classroom
 simple_list: true